Alzheimer’s Disease and Sleep

 These approaches to sleep hygiene may be challenging to implement for some patients, but evidence suggests that such efforts can pay off.
-A study found that, compared to a control group, implementation of sleep hygiene practices, daily walks, and exposure to a lighting device resulted in a reduction in time awake at night and depression in Alzheimer’s patients and that these gains were sustained after six months.
+A study found that, compared to a control group, implementation of sleep hygiene practices, daily walks, and exposure to a lighting device resulted in a reduction in time awake at night and depression Trusted Source Wiley Online Library Wiley Online Library is one of the largest and most authoritative collections of electronic journals published by Wiley, as well as a vast and growing collection of reference works and other books.
+View Source in Alzheimer’s patients and that these gains were sustained after six months.

-The routine use of medications to treat sleep issues in patients with Alzheimer’s disease is not supported by current scientific evidence.
+The routine use of medications to treat sleep issues in patients with Alzheimer’s disease is not supported Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
+View Source by current scientific evidence.
 Sleep aids carry extra risks for people with Alzheimer’s; they can cause falls and injury, increase memory loss and confusion, and may have an overly sedative effect.
 Sleep aids are typically reserved for cases where all other options have been exhausted and should only be given under guidance of a physician.

 Melatonin supplements have been studied as a possible option for improving sleep quality in Alzheimer’s patients.
 However, research examining the effectiveness of melatonin supplements in people with dementia has produced conflicting results.
 Some studies demonstrated a small benefit, increasing nighttime sleep by around 30 minutes, while other studies showed no benefit.
 There is also evidence to suggest that melatonin supplements may increase social withdrawal and depression in patients with dementia.